 Our Heavenly Father sent His only begotten Son to die on the cross in our place, i.e., to 'redeem' us from His wrath upon us for our sins against Him (where we would spend eternity in the torments of Hell), raising His Son from the grave, thereby 'reconciling' us to Him that we might spend eternity with Him, in His Holiness and Glory.
 Dialectic 'reasoning,' i.e., concern for your children's social life, 'redeems' your children from the father's/Father's authority, 'reconciling' them to the world.

 "For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.
 For God sent not his Son into the world to condemn the world; but that the world through him might be saved.
 He that believeth on him is not condemned: but he that believeth not is condemned already, because he hath not believed in the name of the only begotten Son of God.
 And this is the condemnation, that light is come into the world, and men loved darkness rather than light, because their deeds were evil."
 John 3:16-19

 "Trust in the Lord with all thine heart, and lean not unto thine own understanding.
 In all thy ways acknowledge him, and he shall direct thy paths."
 Proverb.
 3: 5-6

 "Ye adulterers and adulteresses, know ye not that the friendship of the world is enmity with God? whosoever therefore will be a friend of the world is the enemy of God."
 James 4:4

 "And truly our fellowship is with the Father, and with his Son Jesus Christ."
 1 John 3:1

-Are you a Marxist or 'redeemed'?
-Your behavior toward your children (and those who would come between you and them, including the dialectic 'reasoning' "church") reveals which one you are.
+Are you a Marxist?
+Your behavior toward your children (and those who would come between you and your children, including the dialectic 'reasoning,' contemporary "church") reveals what you (and they) are.